evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Turnbased.md

     ]
     return text, options
 ```
-> There are more possibilities, described in the main [EvMenu docs](../../../Components/EvMenu.md),

 So basically each node takes the arguments of `caller` (the one using the menu), `raw_string` (the empty string or what the user input on the _previous node_) and `**kwargs` which can be used to pass data from node to node.
 It returns `text` and `options`.